morganlyle/Impulse/journals/Adrian_bun_log.md

+## July 21st, 2022

+Today we took on authorizationand oh my goodness was it kind of a lot.
+The whole team felt confused as to what to do until we ended up finding out the learn was very helpful and we just weren't reading far enough into it 😅

+Journal Entry:

+                I felt.. odd not being able to figure out the auth stuff.
+I have been very good about learning the topics and applying the information where it's needed, but this was very difficult apply.
+        It was a very good reminder in the lesson of "I don't know everything about this yet and I have a lot ahead of me.
+I just have to keep reminding myself that things will come to me the more I practice and that is perfectly okay.

 ## July 20th, 2022

 Today we spent as good amount of time getting our react pages fully cleaned up and discussed getting our Auth to work.